 Grayson seemed unable to feed well his first week.
-At the doctor’s office they said he had lost weight and I must give him formula.
-I was trying to breast feed, but was recovering from an infection during labor.
+At the doctor’s office, they said he had lost weight and I must give him formula.
+I was trying to breastfeed but was recovering from infection during labor.
 We did both, but he was still crying all the time.
 I felt like a failure right out of the gate.
 The phrase “Special needs” was not on our radar.
 However, I couldn’t help my baby stop crying.

-The next trip to the doctor, they said he had colic and that we would just have to deal with it.
-By this time I was so sleep deprived and in full swing of what I now know as postpartum depression, that I could not think clearly.
-My husband Curtis and I were not getting sleep and he still had to get up and work everyday.
+On the next trip to the doctor, they said he had colic and that we would just have to deal with it.
+By this time I was sleep-deprived.
+Actually, in full swing of what I now know as postpartum depression.
+I could not think clearly.
+My husband Curtis and I were not getting sleep and he still had to get up and work every day.
 I would cry when Grayson would finally sleep.
 I had longed to be a mother.
 I didn’t understand why it was so hard.

 After the crying continued for another period of time the doctors said he had acid reflux.
 He had to sleep in his car seat so that he was propped up.
 A little relief was found, but not enough.
 Our parents became a lifeline.
 They would come and sit with Grayson, rock him and hold him, which is the only thing that soothed him, while we slept.
 Days began to run into each other and we prayed for the crying to end.

 We tried anything and everything to help Grayson and understand why he was crying.
-We tried alternative methods, alternative doctors and no one seemed to be able to help.
+We tried alternative methods.
+Even alternative doctors seemed to be able to help.
 As other moms were enjoying the cooing of their babies and their first smiles.
 I was wondering if I would ever be able to enjoy that with my baby.

 I began making notes and watching his every move.
 We videotaped him walking to make sure he really was limping.
 It was always his right side.
 I also began to see that he really did not use his right arm as much as his left.
 His smile drooped to the right and his right eyelid too.
 How did I not see this before?
 How could I have let this happen?
 What kind of mother would not see these obvious signs?